vscode-icons/vscode-icons/README.md

 ---

 ## State of the extension
-With the release of **7.10.0**, we improved the way the extension is handling your manually changes to a `presets` or `associations` configuration.
+With the release of **7.10.0**, we improved the way the extension is handling your manual changes to a `presets` or `associations` configuration.
 By default, every time you change any of the aforementioned configurations, you will be presented with the message to `Restart` the editor, for the changes to take effect.
 Of course, you can always disable this behavior.
 See the [Configuration](https://github.com/vscode-icons/vscode-icons#configuration) section for more details.

 As from **release 7.7.0**, the `project detection` feature has become smarter and is totally unobtrusive.
 If you have it disabled, because you found it annoying for any reason, **we urge you to re-enable it** and check out its new functionality.